bridge-protocol/bridge-protocol-js/docs/integration-index.md

 ---
 id: integration-index
-title: Claim and Profile Type
+title: Claim and Profile Types
-sidebar_label: Claim and Profile Type
+sidebar_label: Claims and Profiles
 ---
 The Claim and Profile endpoints allow for retrieval of Bridge known type definitions.